Former Italian PM Berlusconi in hospital since Tuesday: sources

 One of the sources said the 84-year-old media tycoon went to the San Raffaele hospital in Milan for follow-up tests after contracting the new coronavirus in September last year.

-This is the second time in just a few weeks that Berlusconi finds himself in hospital after another routine check-up at the end of March.
-Forza Italia said at the time he had been admitted for clinical monitoring and adjustment to an ongoing therapy.
+This is the second time in just a few weeks that Berlusconi finds himself in hospital, after another routine check-up at the end of March.
+Forza Italia said then that he had been admitted for clinical monitoring and adjustment to an ongoing therapy.

-Berlusconi, who underwent major heart surgery in 2016 and has also survived prostate cancer, was also admitted to hospital in January this year because of heart problems.
+Berlusconi, who underwent major heart surgery in 2016 and has also survived prostate cancer, was admitted to hospital in January this year as well because of heart problems.

+A hearing for a case connected to the one in which he was acquitted of having sex with an underage prostitute nicknamed “Ruby” is scheduled on Thursday in the Tuscan town of Siena, with a judge expected to hand down a sentence.

+In this new trial Berlusconi is accused of bribing witnesses to stay silent over the under-aged prostitution case, starting in 2013.
+He has always denied any wrongdoing.

 Traders had previously cited speculation about potential ownership changes at the group if Berlusconi’s condition worsened.

-Reporting by Angelo Amante, writing by Agnieszka Flak; Editing by Crispian Balmer and Timothy Heritage
+Reporting by Angelo Amante, additional reporting by Alfredo Faieta, writing by Agnieszka Flak; Editing by Crispian Balmer and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.